sassquad/polymer-picker-6502/README.md

 Each level contains 8 items to collect.
 You then proceed to the next level.
 The fish are initially harmless, but later levels require you to avoid the fish if you can, or they may injure you.
 Then of course, there's the sharks to contend with.

 As you progress, you have the ability to swim faster.
 This will consume more oxygen, however.
 When your airtank reaches about 50%, a spare tank will appear underneath your boat.
 Grab it to replenish your air.
-However, you only have one refill per level.
+You only have one refill per level though, so use it sparingly.

 Cash is earned for each item of plastic collected.
 At the end of a level, a bonus is awarded for each fish that is left.

 If you run out of air, or all the fish die, then it's game over.

-This is a work in progress game, which was started in September 2021.
-Development has been sporadic.
+Work on this game started in September 2021, and is due for release sometime in November 2022.
 Previous versions can be downloaded from the [game's dedicated Stardot thread](https://stardot.org.uk/forums/viewtopic.php?f=53&t=23615).

 <img src="polymer-picker-1.png" alt="Image of Polymer Picker" width="450" />